GrinonBarrett/Taksidos/To Do.md

 * Create the Skogsrå creature.

 MORE SPELLS!
 Havery? (makes one talk nonsensically)
-Heeze (toss the target into the air at a speed you determine)
 Jander (makes sick and visibly unappealing)
 Jolling (slows a creature's run speed by hindering limbs)